 We obtained values for the hyperparameters for each of the models and present them in Table \ref{tab:hparam_results} along with their upper and lower 68 per cent credible regions.
 We omit the results for $Y_P$ because its posterior is the same as the prior, $Y_P=0.247\pm0.001$ for all the models.
 We fit the same hyperparameters from the PP model to the NP model results for $Y_\mathrm{init}$, $Z_\mathrm{init}$, and $\mlt$ for the purpose of comparison.
 However, the NP model results suffer from boundary effects which makes the resulting fit unreliable, pushing the population mean to the centre of the priors and underestimating the uncertainties.
 We leave the NP results here only for completeness.

-Figure \ref{fig:corners-pp} shows the joint and marginal distributions (corner plot) output by the PP and PPS model.
+Fig. \ref{fig:corners-pp} shows the joint and marginal distributions (corner plot) output by the PP and PPS model.
 We see an anti-correlation between $\Delta Y / \Delta Z$ and $\mu_\alpha$, expected due to the degeneracy between the two parameters in the stellar evolutionary models.
-In Figure \ref{fig:corners-mp}, we also show the corner plot for the MP and MPS model output.
+In Fig. \ref{fig:corners-mp}, we also show the corner plot for the MP and MPS model output.
 Similarly, we see an anti-correlation between $\Delta Y / \Delta Z$ and $\mlt$.

-We present the helium enrichment relation resulting from the PPS model in Figure \ref{fig:helium}.
+We present the helium enrichment relation resulting from the PPS model in Fig. \ref{fig:helium}.
 In this figure, we plot the individual results for $Y_\mathrm{init}$ and $Z_\mathrm{init}$ for each of the stars from the NP and PPS models.
 This is an example of shrinkage in the HBM; the estimates for individual stellar parameters move towards the mean of the population when they are pooled.